GrahamChalfant/Graham_Portfolio/README.md

 - Created loop to find r-squared of each independent variable
 - Rearranged data using dplyr package to list variables in order of r-squared
-- Created second loop to add variables to multiple linear regression one at a time
+- Created the second loop to add variables to multiple linear regression one at a time
 - Visualised to determine optimal variables to include in the final model while adhering to the principle of parsimony

 ![R-sqaured by Variable](https://github.com/GrahamChalfant/Graham_Portfolio/blob/main/images/rsquared_by_variable.png)